-This policy specifies the Group's commitment to creation of an environment that helps employees realize growth and self-actualization through work, provision of various career opportunities regardless of race, ethnicity, national origin, religion,
+This policy specifies the Group's commitment to creation of an environment that helps employees realize growth and selfactualization through work, provision of various career opportunities regardless of race, ethnicity, national origin, religion,

-Global Human Resource Management (HRM) Policy
+(HRM) Policy

-- We provide workplaces where all the employees can work actively, grow both personally and professionally through work, achieve self-actualization, and contribute to society. - We offer various career opportunities and globally pursue "the right person in the right position" regardless of race, ethnicity, national origin, religion, age, gender, gender identity, sexual orientation, or disability. - We value and promote diversity in the workplace in order to enhance the creativity of the organization and to sustain the growth of the business. - We develop global leaders who lead and give energy to our global business.
+- We provide workplaces where all the employees can work actively, grow both personally and professionally through work, achieve self-actualization, and contribute - We offer various career opportunities and globally pursue "the right person in the right position" regardless of race, ethnicity, national origin, religion, age, gender, gender identity, sexual orientation, or disability. - We value and promote diversity in the workplace in order to enhance the creativity of the organization and to sustain the growth of the business. - We develop global leaders who lead and give energy to our global business.
 Global leaders are those who understand and share the Sumitomo Spirit and the Corporate Principles and can lead highly diversified teams.